 This Day in History: The Contentious Election of 1876

-On this day in 1876, the presidential election of 1876 was supposed to be decided.
+At about this time in 1876, the presidential election of 1876 was supposed to be decided.
 Except it wasn’t.
 Instead, disputes over the election outcome would continue all the way through March.

 It must have been ugly—but it could have been even worse.

 The Electoral College helped the country that year in an unexpected way: It isolated election disputes to only four states.
 Without the Electoral College, every vote in every state could have been contested.
 Would things have spun completely out of control?

 They truly could have.
 In those post-Civil War years, the nation was starkly divided between North and South.
 Many Southerners were still chafing under the restrictions of Reconstruction.
 Fraud and dishonesty were too pervasive.
 Black voters were sometimes denied access to the polls.
 At least one study has concluded that a “fair and free election” would have turned out differently in 1876.